Cykelero/tasklemon/README.md

 $ lemon clean.js --target some-folder
 ````

-(you can also add a shebang to your scripts to make them directly executable, if you want; see below in Usage)
+(you can also give the appropriate permissions to your scripts to make them directly executable, if you want; see below in [Shebang and runtime pinning](#shebang-and-runtime-pinning))

 ## Sections